Who Is Zoe Saldana?

 'Star Trek Beyond' and 'Avengers'

 Luckily for Saldana, she was able to move on from the biopic flop and the controversy, releasing some other projects that same year.
-After starring in the Star Trek sequel, Star Trek Beyond (2016) and Live By Night (2016), Saldana reprised her Guardians role as part of a star-studded ensemble superhero cast in Marvel's Avengers: Infinity War in 2018.
+After starring in the Star Trek sequel, Star Trek Beyond (2016) and Live By Night (2016), Saldana reprised her Guardians role as part of a star-studded ensemble superhero cast in Marvel's Avengers: Infinity War in 2018, with Avengers: Endgame to follow in 2019.

 Outside of acting, Saldana has a strong interest in fashion.
 She has appeared in Calvin Klein lingerie commercials, in which she's performed monologues offering tidbits on vulnerability, mystery and strength.
 She's also appeared as a spokesperson for Avon, and modeled with her sisters in a Gap print ad and W magazine editorial.
 Saldana has appeared in many other magazines as well, including Elle, Vanity Fair, Latina, GQ Italia, Essence, Nylon and InStyle.